jdittrich/userNeedResearchBook/text/03_dataGathering.md

 > because: milk = stomachache.
 Dairy free recipes: Vegan blogs as go-to-source”.

 Similarly, if my writing is rather messy, I rewrite some words to ensure that I can later decipher what I wrote (See the [following figure](#correctingWritingNotes)).
-I write and draw my supplements in another color than the color of the original notes.
-When I wrote my notes during the interview with a blue pen, I use black for the supplements or vice versa, since I like to keep track of what I did in which step of the process.
+I write and draw my complements in another color than the color of the original notes.
+When I wrote my notes during the interview with a blue pen, I use black for the complements or vice versa, since I like to keep track of what I did in which step of the process.

 <!-- TODO -->
 ![A sheet of paper with notes that I annotated after the research session.
 I rewrote a word that was barely readable (“WASHED”) and added the context information that the person cooking was unsure if they could prepare the lentils quick enough before the onions were done.](images/03_dataGathering_correctNotes.png){#correctingWritingNotes alt="a crop of a sheet of paper with notes that I annotated after the research session.
 I rewrote a word that was barely readable (“WASHED”) and added the context information that the person cooking was unsure if they could prepare the lentils quick enough before the onions were done."}

-Using different colors is useful for another type of supplement: Ideas or remarks in connection to your notes.
+Using different colors is useful for another type of complement: Ideas or remarks in connection to your notes.
 When I go through the notes, I often have some ideas for a design or a question that I would like to explore in a future interview.
 I write them down in a third color or I prefix the note with “IDEA:” or “QUESTION” to prevent myself from mixing my ideas with empirical data.

 ### Transcribe notes